Hongate History, Family Crest & Coats of Arms

-Important Dates for the Hongate family
+Early History of the Hongate family

 This web page shows only a small excerpt of our Hongate research.
 Another 149 words (11 lines of text) covering the years 1510, 1600, 1476, 1455, 1487, 1617, 1619, 1655, 1643, 1682, 1661, 1690, 1683, 1710, 1685, 1740, 1686 and 1749 are included under the topic Early Hongate History in all our PDF Extended History products and printed products wherever possible.

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Hongate are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Hongate include: Hungate, Hungatt, Hongate, Hongatt, Hungett, Hungete, Hongett, Hangett, Hangate and many more.

 Early Notables of the Hongate family (pre 1700)